 You have two main crag options for climbing in Golden Bay, with a few other off-track spots scattered around.
 However, between the bush clad limestone bluffs of Paines Ford and the sun-baked Pohara Sea Cliffs you have over 300 climbs to keep you pumped for months on end.
 Route guides for the crags are available at the Hangdog office.

 The high majority of the climbs are single pitch sport routes with fixed protection and lower-offs.
 A rack of 10-15 quickdraws, some ‘biners, belay devices and the other basic necessities will generally see you right.
 Some routes can require some extra natural protection, and there is the occasional trad route.

-All basic equipment (including ropes) can be hired from the Hangdog Office, and we have cheap deals on buying your own.
+All basic equipment (excluding ropes) can be hired from the Hangdog Office.
+We have equipment available for purchase also for you to buy your own.